 You Will Survive

-By Julissa Frausto, Features Editor
+By Julissa Frausto

 Transitioning from middle school to high school can take a toll on many students.
 They are not used to having a tremendous amount of freedom.
 Stu- dents are overwhelmed by having to keep up with assignments and deadlines without having the constant reminders from the teacher.
 They are accustomed to being told exactly what to do and when to do it.
 However, in high school teachers expect you to keep up with the work, especially if you are absent.